tonyB34630/site-Comics-Maniacs/wp-content/plugins/newsletter/readme.txt

 == Changelog ==

+= 7.2.8 =

+* Fixed the print_date() when no time is provided
+* Fixed date alignment on posts block
+* Folders reorganization
+* Social block with a new set of icons
+* Boosted performances of the lists management page (for big databases)
+* Added a new scheduler diagnostic panel
+* Seriously improved the cron statistics and diagnostic panel (check it out!)
+* Removed obsolete migration code from ancient versions

+= 7.2.7 =

+* Fixed JS error on composer sometimes preventing the correct initialization

+= 7.2.6 =

+* Fixed links on test emails sent to a free email address
+* Added attachment explanation
+* Added link to explain the use of the snippet

+= 7.2.5 =

+* Fixed subject not saved under specific circumstance

+= 7.2.4 =

+* Fixed the composer not starting for blog with SSL plugin but still HTTP configured on main WP settings
+* Changed labels on subscriber maintenance panel
+* Updated requirements for WP version

+= 7.2.3 =

+* [COMPOSER] Added approx. indicators of the subsject visibile part in Apple and Android clients (experimental)
+* [COMPOSER] New mobile version view directly while composing (experimental)
+* [COMPOSER] New test email to test subscribers or to specific email address
+* [COMPOSER] Fixed missing background when creating a new message from a preset
+* [COMPOSER] Added media selector to the CTA block
+* [COMPOSER] Added reference to the tags on HTML and Text blocks
+* [COMPOSER] Move the snippet (preheader) field near the subject
+* [COMPOSER] Footer block with three link options: unsubscribe, manage and view online
+* [COMPOSER] Improve font coherence between blocks (by default)
+* [ANTISPAM] Improved the antispam checks on subscription
+* [GENERAL] Removed obsolete folders and code
+* [NEWSLETTERS] Refactored subject ideas selector
+* [SUBSCRIPTION] Inverted extra profile fields and lists on standard subscription form
+* [GENERAL] IP address extracted checking proxy variables
+* [GENERAL] Improved sending stats collection and display for the delivery engine (not related to click/open stats)

+= 7.2.2 =

+* [COMPOSER] Posts block excerpt removed when set to 0-length
+* [GENERAL]Added special characters on test message
+* [GENERAL]Added more specific error for action calls on System/Status panel
+* [SUBSCRIPTION] Check for the _wp_amp_action_xhr_converted parameter by AMP plugin

+= 7.2.1 =

+* [GENERAL] Added more detailed admin logging
+* [NEWSLETTERS] Fixed scheduled date sometimes reset to 1/1/1970

 = 7.2.0 =

-* Fixed activation email on profile change
+* [PROFILE] Fixed activation email on profile change
-* Extended year selection on newsletter scheduling
+* [NEWSLETTERS] Extended year selection on newsletter scheduling
-* [DELIVERY] Breaking change: old enqueue() and flush() methods has been removed
+* [DELIVERY] Breaking change: old enqueue() and flush() methods have been removed
-* Fixed alert message on some buttons
+* [GENERAL] Fixed alert message on some buttons
-* Fixed error message on multiple subscriptions (when not allowed)
+* [SUBSCRIPTION] Fixed error message on multiple subscriptions (when not allowed)
-* Fixed erratic error log line on main log
+* [GENERAL] Fixed erratic error log line on main log

 = 7.1.9 =